 Once, in early autumn, I was walking around my city alone.
 I hadn’t anyone to walk with those days, so I made the company to myself, talking and mumbling something.
 That’s why I wasn’t boring and hadn’t difficulties choosing a theme for a chat.

 Gradually, I got to The Summer Garden that was quite deserted for some reason.
 I decided to have a sit deep in the garden, thinking, dreaming, listening.
-Because I have a strangeness – absolutely always I hear some of my favorite music in my head.
+Because I have a strangeness – absolutely always I hear some of my favourite music in my head.
 That day wasn’t the exclusion: I enjoyed with Adagio from Concerto in D Minor for harpsichord, oboe, and strings.
-BWV 1059 by my favorite classical composer Johann Sebastian Bach.
+BWV 1059 by my favourite classical composer Johann Sebastian Bach.

-Almost immediately after the music started in my head, strange things began to happen: city sounds almost disappeared and everything around me (trees, statues, fences, and benches) became look just like in the old photos: in sepia-toned, contrasty and grainy.
+Almost immediately after the music started in my head, strange things began to happen: city sounds almost disappeared, and everything around me (trees, statues, fences, and benches) became look just like in the old photos: in sepia-toned, contrasty and grainy.
 Moreover, there appeared semi-transparent walking figures of people dressed like at the end of the 18th-century.
 And all of it was lasting during I heard Bach in my head.

 Johann Sebastian Bach – Concerto in D minor.
 BWV 1059.
 Adagio